annguyen9461/2d-shape-retrieval/README.md

 RigNet for 2D Characters

-This project is inspired by https://github.com/zhan-xu/RigNet and was developed during Google Explore CSResearch 2021-2022.
+This project was inspired by https://github.com/zhan-xu/RigNet and developed during Google Explore CSResearch 2021-2022.

 Abstract:
 2DRigNet is a method that automates the process of rigging or creating a skeletal structure for 2D characters.
 Given